fbpixel ...

 Lifestyle strategies for dosha balancing

-– The morning abhyanga, or ayurvedic oil massage, is vitally important for preventing menopausal issues.
+– The morning abhyanga, or ayurvedic oil massage, prevents menopausal issues.
 Ayurvedic oil is designed to improve circulation, calm Vata dosha, and provide needed moisture to the skin.

 – Sleep is very important to the woman entering menopause or going through menopause because both Vata and Pitta imbalances may lead to sleep issues, which is only going to make menopausal imbalances worse.
 To maintain both doshas in balance and to sleep deeply at night, ensure that you’re in bed before 10:00 p.m. and appear before 6:00 a.m.
-This is the time of night when sleep comes easier and is more relaxed.
-If you stay awake past 10:00, it’ll be harder to fall asleep, and you will also boost any Pitta imbalance, since 10:00 p.m. to 2:00 a.m. is your Pitta period of the night, once the body has to be at rest to be able to cleanse and purify itself.
+This is the time of the night when sleep becomes easier and more relaxed.
+If you stay awake past 10:00, it’ll be harder to fall asleep, and you will also boost any Pitta imbalance since 10:00 p.m. to 2:00 a.m. is your Pitta period of the night; once the body has to rest, be able to cleanse and purify itself.

-– For both Pitta and Vata dosha, it is important not to skip meals and also to eat your primary meal at noon, when the digestive system is at it’s most powerful.
-Try to eat at exactly the exact same time each day, and go to bed and wake up at the exact same time in a good routine.
+– For Pitta and Vata dosha, it is important not to skip meals and to eat your primary meal at noon, when the digestive system is at its most powerful.
+Try to eat at the same time each day, and go to bed and wake up at the same time in a good routine.

-– Make certain to get a great deal of rest throughout your menstrual cycle as you approach menopause since this can keep Apana Vata in equilibrium and prevent the more severe complications of menopause.
+– Get great rest throughout your menstrual cycle as you approach menopause.
+This can keep Apana Vata in equilibrium and prevent the more severe complications of menopause.

 – Daily exercise (gentle for Vata and not overly overheating for Pitta) is also essential for maintaining all doshas in balance.

-Ayurveda helps to balance the systems of the body such as metabolism, bodily substances, and movement.
+Indian home remedies help balance the body’s systems, such as metabolism, bodily substances, and movement.
 During menopause, the production of estrogen in the body is reduced.
 Ayurveda can help to provide the right amount of estrogen to balance the bodily systems.
 Combining Ayurveda, herbs, yoga, and meditation can help relax the mind while balancing the body systems.

 Science and Research

-As menopause takes place over years, menopause is often divided into two phases: Perimenopause (start experiencing menopausal signs and symptoms, despite the fact that you still menstruate; may last four to five years) and Postmenopause (once 12 months have passed since your last period; your ovaries produce much less estrogen and no progesterone, and they do not release eggs).
+As menopause takes place over the years, menopause is often divided into two phases: Perimenopause (start experiencing menopausal signs and symptoms, even though you still menstruate; it may last four to five years) and Postmenopause (once 12 months have passed since your last period; your ovaries produce much less estrogen and no progesterone, and they do not release eggs).

 Summary